 top of page

-Life Cycles & Celebrations
+Lifecycles & Celebrations

-At moments of transition, whether we are celebrating or are in need of support, the value of community cannot be overstated.
+At moments of transition, whether we are celebrating or in need of support, the value of community cannot be overstated.

-At Rodef Shalom, we have understood this for more than 150 years.
-Whether welcoming a new child into the family, celebrating the start of one’s Jewish studies, a Bar or Bat Mitzvah, or a wedding, or confronting illness or the loss of a loved one, the value of coming together imbues our experiences with meaning.
+At Rodef Shalom, we have understood this for more than 160 years.
+Whether welcoming a new child into the family, celebrating the start of one’s Jewish studies, becoming a B'Mitzvah, celebrating a wedding, or confronting illness or the loss of a loved one, the value of coming together imbues our experiences with meaning.

 Weddings